LLNL/variorum/src/docs/sphinx/index.rst

  Variorum
 ##########

-Variorum is an extensible, vendor-netural library for exposing power and performance monitoring and control capabilities of low-level hardware knobs across diverse architectures in a user-friendly manner.
+Variorum is an extensible, vendor-netural library for exposing power and performance capabilities of low-level hardware knobs across diverse architectures in a user-friendly manner.
 Variorum provides vendor-neutral APIs such that the user can query or control hardware knobs without needing to know the underlying vendor's implementation (for example, model-specific registers or sensor interfaces).
 These APIs enable application developers to gain a better understanding of power, energy, and performance through various metrics.
 Additionally, the APIs may